 But Professor Amr al-Azm of Shawnee State University stated that these groups remain active on Facebook even after this alleged removal.
-He has spent two years researching hundreds of Facebook groups, many of which are private and often have thousands of members.
-Professor al-Azm is a co-author of the article entitled “How Facebook Made It Easier Than Ever to Traffic Middle Eastern Antiquities” in World Politics Review.
+He has spent two years researching hundreds of Facebook groups, many of which are private and often have thousands of members, and has co-authored an article entitled “How Facebook Made It Easier Than Ever to Traffic Middle Eastern Antiquities” in World Politics Review.

 Facebook’s “Groups” feature, which allows users to create and control a contained network of individuals with “shared interests,” has become a facilitator for the expansion of antiquities trafficking networks.
 The Groups provide a seamless environment for digital interactions and cross-border networking between users interested in buying and selling antiquities, allowing them to communicate efficiently and discretely.
 The ATHAR Project’s report covers nearly two-years of investigative research and incorporates a case study on Groups based in Syria.